 But you can do several things to help you feel safer as you commute to and from work or have a night out with friends.
 You can take some self defense classes and add these non-lethal weapons to your women’s EDC kit:

 - Tactical pen

 - Personal alarm

-Hopefully, you’ll never be in a situation that compromises your safety, but if you do, having these items ready can make all the difference.
+Hopefully, you’ll never be in a situation that compromises your safety, but if you do, having these self defense weapons for women can make all the difference.

 Other Supplies to Consider